chpmnrssll/jekyll/coverLetter.md

 tech, domain knowledge, a process you follow, or whatever else you think might work to help solve their problems.
 And again, back it up with a specific example.

+Based on real Hired interview data, Frontend Engineers in Denver earn an average annual salary of $110,014.
+The salaries of candidates in this role range from a low of $60,000 to a high of $198,000, with a median salary of $110,000.

 # Past CV

 What happened to oDesk?
 Well, at least I've been carried over to UpWork!
 But